cmacdonell/carpentry/DCvsSWC.md

 ***Tools***

-The majority of tools taught between the two bootcamps are very similar - bash, SQL and regular expressions and the CSV data format can be covered well in both.
+The majority of tools taught between the two bootcamps are very similar - bash, SQL, git, regular expressions and the CSV data format can be covered well in both.
 A discrepancy comes in the programming language, R vs. Python.
 Python is taught more often in SWC, and R in DC.
 However, both types of bootcamps have taught either.
 So the difference really comes in what attendees want to be able to do with the